Jubeku/DEM_processing/README.md

 The processing functions are presented in the following using a DEM-file of Piton de la Fournaise volcano, La Réunion.
 The shown figures are generated when processing a DEM file.

 ### Filtering
 This functions allows to low-pass filter the DEM in the wavenumber domain.
 For this, wavenumbers *k1* and *k2* are specified, defining the corner wavenumber and the maximum wavenumber of the filter, respectively.
-The filter is constructed with a ramp of cosine-shape between *k1* and *k2*.
+The filter is constructed with a cosinal transition between *k1* and *k2*.

 This means, that topographic variations of wavelengths < 1/*k1* are filtered.
 Wavelengths < 1/*k2* are completely removed.